 Phone: 01248 382072

-The School of Education at Bangor University provides initial teacher training (BEd, BSc leading to QTS, and PGCE courses) for those wishing to enter a career in education, as well as continuing professional development courses for teachers.
+School of Education and Human Development at Bangor University provides initial teacher training (BEd, BSc leading to QTS, and PGCE courses) for those wishing to enter a career in education, as well as continuing professional development courses for teachers.
 The details are as follows:

 Initial Teacher Education and Training (ITET)